sedostheatre/sedos.co.uk/input/events/sedos-agm.md

 times:
   - time: 2021-06-24 19:00
 image: /assets/sedos-agm.jpg
-venue: Venue and time to be confirmed
+venue: On Zoom
 ---
-**This year the Sedos AGM will take place from 7.30pm on Thursday 24 June 2021.**\
+**This year the Sedos AGM will take place online from 7.30pm on Thursday 24 June 2021.
+A link to the Zoom will be sent to members nearer the time.**

-\
-We are hoping to be able to hold the AGM in person at the St Brides Foundation and simulcasting online, although these plans are dependent on a change in COVID-19 regulations on 21 June 2021.\
+We were hoping to be able to hold the AGM in person this year at the St Brides Foundation with a live stream for people watching at home, however due to the latest announcement by the Government, this will now take place virtually, by Zoom. \
 \
 The AGM is your chance to hear about how the society is performing, and also to probe the Management Committee and the Trustees on the way that the society is run!\
 \